CoderDojo-Content/Intermediate-Unity/en/GUI.md

    You may have seen the keywords **public** and **private** in your time with Unity.
 These keywords are **Access Modifiers**, and they (as you probably guessed) set the access level of a type or member that they modify.
 If you have a variable, adding **public** means that any code in your project can access the variable. adding **private** means the variable can be only accessed from code inside of the same class.
 If you don't put an **Access Modifier**, by default they will be **private**.

-   Add  to the "Player" script.
+   Add  to the "PlayerController" script.

    ```csharp
    public int score;